Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 \subsubsection{Modeling Soft Actuators}

-The dynamical model of the soft pneumatic actuator is obtained by modeling its approximated structure as Fig.~\ref{fig_2} (d).
+The dynamical model of the soft pneumatic actuator is obtained by modeling its approximated structure as shown in Fig.~\ref{fig_2} (d).
 Due to the large bending nature of the soft actuator, a nonlinear second-order model is utilized to model and capture its motions.
 The nonlinear second-order model is described as~\cite{yang2024model}

-where $\theta$ is the bending as Fig.~\ref{fig_2} (e), $F(p)$ is the equivalent force generated by the input pressure $p$ from the syringe pump, $M_{eq}$ is the equivalent mass of the soft actuator, $C_n$ is the damping constant of the soft actuator.
-The $M_{eq}$ and $C_n$ currently are estimated by system identification of the true responses in MATLAB, which has an average fitting accuracy of approximately $95.3 \%$.
-The $K_n$ is the spring constant displayed as
+where $n$ is the data-driven parameter and is the same as the $n$ in (\ref{eqn_opt}), $\Delta n$ is caused by the uncertainty of soft materials, $\theta$ is the bending angle as shown in Fig.~\ref{fig_2} (e), $F(p)$ is the equivalent force generated by the input pressure $p$ from the syringe pump, $M_{eq}$ is the equivalent mass of the soft actuator, $C_n$ is the damping constant of the soft actuator.
+The $M_{eq}$ and $C_n$ currently are estimated by performing system identification applied to experimentally obtained responses in MATLAB\textregistered, which has an average accuracy of approximately $95.3 \%$. $K_n$ is the spring constant expressed as